 In the 1973-74 seasons, he played two first-class matches against the Rest of India and then tour to Sri Lanka as a second wicketkeeper to Krishnamurthy.
 On that tour, he grabbed a single opportunity to play the against Sri Lanka Board President’s XI.
 In 1975-76, Reddy played three matches against Sri Lanka.
 He was the deputy wicket-keeper of Kirmani on the tour of Australia in 1977-78 and Pakistan in 1978-79.

 After that, he worked hard in domestic cricket and consistently focused on his game to improve his batting and wicket-keeping skills.
 Therefore, in 1979 when Syed Kirmani was struggling behind the stumps and being dropped for England tour.
-Selectors opt to Bharath Reddy get in the first-choice wicketkeeper.
+Selectors opt for Bharath Reddy to get in the first-choice wicketkeeper.

 He returned for the Australia and New Zealand series as Kirmani’s deputy without playing a game.
 Bharath Reddy played only three ODI between 1978 – 1981 against Pakistan, Australia, and New Zealand.
 Bharat Reddy was being a part of history at the Sahiwal match against Pakistan.
 When Sarfraz Nawaz soaring the bouncers and umpires didn’t intervene as most of the bouncers were way over the head.
 Eventually, Sikh Bishan Singh Bedi becomes the first captain who concedes the match.